7irelo/aptiverse-auth/README.md

 Aptiverse is more than just a school tool—it's a **resilient platform for growth**, ensuring no student is left behind due to lack of access, support, or personalized guidance.

 ---

-Let me know if you’d like this saved as a file or want different versions (like a shorter GitHub description or a landing page version).